 To quickly blast through the elements to effectively onboarding your employees:

-• Assign multiple mentors to make the experience better and more effective for all parties
+- Assign a manager, mentor, or buddy to make the experience better and more structured for all parties

 If you want to take things to the next level (or just save yourself the effort of building an onboarding process from scratch), check out our premade new employee onboarding processes.
 They’re completely free, and you can either use them as they are or edit them to your specific needs.